There is a fine line between trading and gambling. Do you know the difference?

 Use proper money management techniques and turn your wager into a trade.

-If you think you are gambling on too many of your trades you may want to read some of the books summarized in our self-help section which may help you with this problem.
+If you think you are gambling on too many of your trades you may want to read some of the books summarized in our self-help section which may help you with this challenge.

 Monte Carlo Simulator